The Long Way Home

 Chief Inspector Gamache

-Chief Inspector Gamache consists of nineteen books, and the series is set to expand with the upcoming release of two more books.
+Chief Inspector Gamache consists of twenty books and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.